Dynamic effective mass of granular media and the attenuation of structure-borne sound: Abstract

 \section{Abstract}

-We report an experimental and theoretical investigation of the frequency-dependent effective mass, $\tilde{M}(\omega)$, of loose granular particles which occupy a rigid cavity to a given filling fraction, the remaining volume being air of differing humidities.
-The effective mass measurements allow us to study the mechanisms of elastic response and attenuation of acoustic modes in granular media.
-We demonstrate that this is a sensitive and direct way to measure those properties of the granular medium that are the cause of the changes in acoustic properties of structures containing grain-filled cavities.
+We report a theoretical and experimental investigation into the fundamental physics of why loose granular media are effective deadeners of structure-borne sound.
+Here we demonstrate that a measurement of the effective mass, $\tilde{M}(\omega)$, of the granular medium is a sensitive and direct way to answer the question: What is the specific mechanism whereby acoustic energy is transformed into heat?
 Specifically, we apply this understanding to the case of the flexural resonances of a rectangular bar with a grain-filled cavity within it.
+The pore space in the granular medium is air of varying humidity.
 The dominant features of $\tilde{M}(\omega)$ are a sharp resonance and a broad background, which we analyze within the context of simple models.
-We find that: a) These systems may be understood in terms of a height-dependent and diameter-dependent effective sound speed ($\sim 100-300$ m/s) and an effective viscosity ($\sim 5\times 10^4$ Poise). b) There is a dynamic Janssen effect in the sense that, at any frequency, and depending on the method of sample preparation, approximately one-half of the effective mass is borne by the side walls of the cavity and one-half by the bottom. c) By performing experiments under varying humidity conditions we conclude that, on a fundamental level, damping of acoustic modes is dominated by adsorbed films of water at grain-grain contacts in our experiments, not by global viscous dampening. d) There is a monotonically increasing effect of humidity on the dampening of the fundamental resonance within the granular medium which translates to a non-monotonic, but predictable, variation of dampening within the grain-loaded bar.
+We find that: a) On a fundamental level, dampening of acoustic modes is dominated by adsorbed films of water at grain-grain contacts, not by global viscous dampening or by attenuation within the grains. b) These systems may be understood, qualitatively, in terms of a height-dependent and diameter-dependent effective sound speed [$\sim 100-300 \;(m\cdot s^{-1})$] and an effective viscosity [$\sim 5\times 10^4$ Poise]. c) There is an acoustic Janssen effect in the sense that, at any frequency, and depending on the method of sample preparation, approximately one-half of the effective mass is borne by the side walls of the cavity and one-half by the bottom. d) There is a monotonically increasing effect of humidity on the dampening of the fundamental resonance within the granular medium which translates to a non-monotonic, but predictable, variation of dampening within the grain-loaded bar.

 {PACS Numbers: 45.70.-n, 46.40.-f, 81.05.Rm}